 According to Statista, cloud computing is predicted to rake in $15.4 billion in 2017.

 Everyone and everything is moving to cloud.
 A trend that picked pace in 2016, 2017 will see more brands and retailers moving to cloud.
 Not just with their e-commerce system but even back-office systems like ERP.
 E-commerce and ERP players like Magento (Magento Cloud) and Microsoft Dynamics (Dynamics 365) are betting big on the cloud.
+Do you check out Nexcess, one of the best Magento hosting provider.

 With Magento Cloud, retailers can stop worrying about monitoring servers, upgrades, security and more.
 They also promise faster deployment and enhanced performance, making Magento Cloud an offering difficult to ignore.